supervisely-ecosystem/convert-to-semantic-segmentation/README.md

 **v1.0.13** - added new options you can find in the modal window:

-- `Rasterize objects on images` - if you want to rasterize objects on images, you can enable this option.
-Each pixel of the image will be assigned only to one class (object order matters).
-If you disable this option, objects can be overlapped by other objects.
-This option is enabled by default.
+- `Rasterize objects on images` - if enabled objects will be rasterized on images – each pixel of the image will be assigned only to one class (the order of objects matters).
+If disabled objects can overlap with other objects.
 - `Add background (__bg__ class)` - if enabled, background class `__bg__` will be added to the project.
 All unlabeled pixels will be assigned to this class.
-The background class color will be black ([0,0,0]).
-This option is available only if `Rasterize objects on images` is enabled (background class will be rasterized on images too).
+The background class color will be black.
+This option is available only if `Rasterize objects on images` is enabled (background will be rasterized on images too).

 # How to use